 The Smolen-Gulf Covered Bridge is the longest covered bridge in the United States at 613 feet, spanning 93 feet above the Ashtabula River.
 Built in 2008, this modern engineering marvel supports full legal load traffic.

-The McCafferty Road Covered Bridge is a 157-foot Howe truss spanning the East Fork Little Miami River in Brown County, Ohio.
-Built in 1877 by the Smith Bridge Company, it remains open to traffic today.
+The McCafferty Road Covered Bridge is a historic 157-foot Howe truss bridge built in 1877 over the East Fork Little Miami River, still open to traffic.